Proportional representation: Types

 There are many different electoral systems that have been used or proposed to achieve proportional representation.
 Most can be classified as party-list PR, the single transferable vote, or mixed-member PR.

 Party-list PR methods

 Party-list PR is the most commonly used version of proportional representation.
 Each voter casts a vote for a single party and each party is allocated seats based on its share of the vote.
 The seats are assigned to party-affiliated candidates on the parties' electoral lists.
 The mechanism that allocates seats to the parties or lists is how these systems achieve proportionality.

+A variety of list PR systems are in use today.
 Just a few party-list PR systems use overall country-wide vote counts.
-These include the Netherlands and Israel.
+The Netherlands and Israel are the two main examples.
 Others count vote shares in separate districts and allocate seats in each part according to the party's vote count in the district.
 Denmark and some others use both, as a form of mixed member proportional.

 Some common types of electoral lists are: